stef-cruz/ci_milestone1/README.md

 As a library user...

- - I want to know how Call & Collect works so that I can avail of the service.
+ - I want to know how the Call & Collect service works so that I can avail of the service.
  - I want to see the library catalogue online so that I can pick the book I’m interested in.
  - I want to know which number I should call so that I can arrange the collection.
  - I want to know which libraries are near me and the working hours so that I can arrange the collection.